SchlossLab/Baxter_glne007Modeling_GenomeMed_2015/Baxter_glne007_2015_manuscript.md

 IV.
 Results

-First we sought to confirm our previous findings that the microbiome could be used to distinguish healthy patients from those with carcinomas or adenomas and to identify discriminatory features.
+**Microbiome-based models distinguish healthy from cancer or adenoma** First we sought to confirm our previous findings that the microbiome could be used to distinguish healthy patients from those with carcinomas or adenomas and to identify discriminatory features.
 We chose to use the